-After a 3-day trip of cancelled flights, due to bad weather in Athens, I made the 20 minutes’ flight to Naxos.
-A flight from Athens to Naxos takes about 20 to 30 minutes, the ferry (Art of the Aegean Sea) takes about 5 hours, whichever way you choose to travel there you will love the journey.
+After a 3-day trip of cancelled flights, due to bad weather in Athens, Greece, I made the 20 minutes’ flight to Naxos.
+A flight from Athens to Naxos takes about 20 to 30 minutes, the ferry (Art of the Aegean Sea) takes about 5 hours, whichever way you choose to travel to get there, you will love the journey.

 My heart sang as we touched down on the island.
 You see, Naxos has been pulling at my heartstrings ever since the very first time I visited.
-I know one day in the midst of a midlife moment I will grab a backpack and move to Filoti, Naxos.
+I know in my core, that one day in the midst of a midlife moment, I will grab a backpack and move to Filoti, Naxos.

-No place in the world makes me feel uplifted and free like I feel in Filoti, Naxos.
-This place is like mine very own secret place to be awed, to heal, and most of all to create.
+No place in the world makes me feel as free, like a soaring eagle, as I do in Filoti, Naxos.
+This place is like mine very own secret, a place to be awed, to heal, and most of all to create.

 Upon arrival, a young woman with the kindest smile greeted me.
 She was very professional and a bit shy almost, but I quickly realised the shyness was her charm, her gentle welcome.
-Meet Katerina, one of the owners, whose vision transformed a neglected space into beautiful rooms for guests from around the world to come enjoy the Filoti experience.
+Meet Katerina, one of the owners, whose vision transformed a neglected space into beautiful rooms for guests to enjoy the Filoti experience.

-Giannakis was not what I expected, and yet more than I expected.
+Giannakis Filoxenia Hotel was not what I expected, and so much more than I expected.
 The unique “lobby” made me feel very welcome.
-There was no clacking of computers, nor dull music, nor over bright indoor lights and plants, none of that.
+There was no clacking of computers, nor dull music, nor over-bright indoor lights and plants, none of that.

-Giannakis is located on a quiet side street, across from the bakery and a literal 5 meters from the square, a square that is ringed by many lovely tavernas.
+Giannakis Filoxenia Hotel is located on a quiet side street, across from the bakery and a literal 5 meters from the square, a square that is ringed by many lovely tavernas.

 The hotel is a lovely white building with blue doors and windows.
-The building is tucked up on the slope of the street and adjacent to a small overflowing orange grove hedged in by ancient rosemary bushes.
+The building is tucked up on the slope of the street, adjacent to a small overflowing orange grove that is hedged in by ancient rosemary bushes.
 The fragrance of oranges and rosemary will always bring me back to that tranquil 3 weeks I spent there.

 I lugged my bags up the steep and short stairway that led right into an outdoor seating area, a cozy enclosed terrace, the lobby.
 White walls, paintings, seating area for a large group, and on the back wall there is a huge map of Filoti and area where all the highlights are highlighted.

-My room was the first one facing the street.
-I had my own white stairs and blue front door.
-My bedroom window looked into the orchard, and in the distance Mount Zeus towered above the island, like a supreme god painted upon the blue canvas of his realm.
+My room faced the quiet side street, I had my own white stairs and blue front door.
+My bedroom window looked into the orchard.
+In the near distance Mount Zeus towered above the island, like a supreme god painted upon the blue canvas of his realm.

-The room was perfect with a small couch that pulled out into a bed, a wardrobe with hangers, a tiny coffee and food prep area, and a little stove and fridge if needed.
-The bed was spacious, the mattress firm and the sleeps, under a couple of blankets, divine.
-The shower is quintessential Greek-style, no doors but the water flows as hot as you need it, for as long you need it.
+The room decor was faultless – a small couch that pulled out into a bed, a wardrobe with hangers, a tiny coffee and food prep area, and a little stove and fridge.
+The bed was spacious, the mattress firm, which resulted in the best sleeps after adventurous days.
+Divine.

-When it came to accessing wifi, I never had a problem, it was fast and always available so, for me on a working holiday, it was stress-free.
+When it came to accessing wifi, I never had a problem, it was fast and always available.
+It was an absolutely stress-free working holiday.

 At table, they will choose the choicest morsel and entice you to taste it to prove to you that Filoti food is the best there is…they’re usually right.

-On the first day you will be greeted with a Kalimera, and after that it is yasas!
+On the first day you will be greeted with a Kalimera, and after that it is Yassou!
 The difference being “hello how are you” and “hey old friend!”

-I love Filoti, and if I had not found Giannakis suites, I wonder? would I have been able to immerse myself so completely into this charming village life?
+I love Filoti, and if I had not found Giannakis Filoxenia Hotel I wonder? would I have been able to immerse myself so completely into this charming village life?

 I am returning in the fall for the olive season and I have already booked my room with Giannakis Filoxenia, my Filoti home away from Vancouver, so I do believe that begs the question.